trivago/prettier-plugin-sort-imports/README.md

 ### APIs

 #### `importOrder`
+A collection of:
-A collection of regular expressions in string format.
+- Regular expressions in string format.
 The plugin uses [`new RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to evaluate regular expression.
 E.g. `node.source.value.match(new RegExp(val))` Here, `val` is the string provided in import order.
+- Special words (optional):
+   - `<3RD_PARTY>` - marks the position between RegExps, where the not matched imports will be placed.
+By default, it's the top position (above all the groups in `importOrder`).

 #### `importOrderCaseInsensitive`
 A boolean value to enable case-insensitivity in the sorting algorithm